All Categories > Frequently asked questions > Types of home loans & features > What is a variable rate home loan?

 What is a variable rate home loan?

 A variable rate home loan is one where the interest rate goes up and down with market fluctuations, which are influenced in part by the official cash rate set by the Reserve Bank of Australia (RBA).
+There are other factors that can also contribute to interest rate movements over the life of a home loan.

 The two main types of variable rate home loans are: